masikol/preprocess16S/README.md

 Not a very convenient sequence to use, but at least we will know the length of this gap.

 Reads are considered as unmergable according to following criterions:

 1) reads do not overlap properly;
-2) reads do not contain a constant region after merging, e.i. the region which is located between V3 and V4 variable regions of 16S rRNA gene (checking for constant region between V3 and V4 variable regions is performed only if target sequences contain V3 and V4 regions and a constant region between them; specify `--V3V4` option to use this feature);
-3) reads do not align against reference with credible gap
+2) reads do not align against reference with credible gap

 Reads that align against one another in the following way (it can be a result of incorrect primer annealing):

     --FFFFFFFFFF
     RRRRRRRRR---

 are considered as too short to distinguish taxa and are placed in corresponding files so you can deal with them further.

 It is strongly recommended to **trim** your reads before merging.
 If you do not do it -- be ready to wait a while, because reads with high error rate can't be properly merged without blasting them against Silva database, and this procedure in turn requires long time to be done.

 ## Silva: